Armonte/daybreak/README.md

 development or compilation of Daybreak.
 Installing [MSYS2](https://www.msys2.org/) and the x86 gcc/g++ toolchain are the only requirements to get it working properly.

-*The newLISP server provided in Daybreak listens to `localhost:8080`, and is currently hardcoded to listen here.*
+*The newLISP server provided in Daybreak listens to `localhost:25565`, and is currently hardcoded to listen here.*
+*client.lsp and its compiled client.exe will automatically look for this address and connect to each other.*

+## Roadmap

+- Write text inside of Melty
+- Contain the newLISP client inside of Melty (open/closing by pressing a button combination)
+- Controller mappings
+- button test menu